mekbalidris/mekbalidris/README.md

-💻Web Developer and Designer🧑‍🎨
+💻Web Developer💻
 -------------------------------

 👋I'm a 2nd year Computer Science student at USTHB.
-🧠 I use ReactJS/Laravel.
+🧠 I use ReactJS/Tailwid and Express.
-👨🏻‍💻 Web developer at OMC and MC.
+👨🏻‍💻 Web developer for OMC and MC.
-🧑‍🎨 Graphic designer for GDG Algiers and CSE.
 * ✉️  You can contact me at [mekbalidriss@gmail.com](mailto:mekbalidriss@gmail.com)

 ### Skills